-The aim of the project is to unravel the impact of microbial processes on cement in repository-like conditions and on bitumen (derivatives) at a high, cement-derived, pH.
-The two parts of the project, one on cement and one on bitumen, will be complementary and will overlap mostly in the experimental set-up and methodology used.
+Within the MIND project, there is a PhD opportunity at SCK•CEN (Mol, Belgium).
+The aim of this project is to unravel the impact of microbial processes on cement in repository-like conditions and on bitumen (derivatives) at a high, cement-derived, pH.
+The expected outcome of both parts of the project is a detailed characterisation of microbial […]

 A new section has been introduced on the website – Exchange Opportunities.
 In this section you will find the exchange opportunities in microbiology and nuclear waste that is available within the MIND-project.
 You will reach the new section via a new headline in the topmenu.
 Exchange opportunities